maggiexma/ggincerta/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ggfuzzy
+# ggincerta

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of ggfuzzy is to …
+The goal of ggincerta is to extend ggplot2 with specialized layers to simplify spatial uncertainty visualization.

 ## Installation